datagouv/hubee/.ai/context/CODE_STYLE.md

         expect(response).to have_http_status(:ok)
       end

-      it "returns flat JSON response" do
+      it "returns JSON response with nested belongs_to" do expect(json).to have_key("id")
-        expect(json).to have_key("id")
         expect(json["id"]).to eq(data_stream.id)
       end